MKSIAW/sneaker-city/README.md

 Node.js (v12 or higher)
-npm (Node package manager, usually comes with Node.js) Installation
+npm (Node package manager, usually comes with Node.js)

+Installation
 Clone the repository:

-bash
-Copy code
 git clone https://github.com/yourusername/sneaker-city.git
 cd sneaker-city

 Install dependencies:

-bash
-Copy code
 npm install

 Running the Application
 Start the development server:

-bash
-Copy code
 npm run dev

-Open your web browser and navigate to:
+Open your web browser and navigate to: http://localhost:3000

-arduino
-Copy code
-http://localhost:3000
 You should see the Sneaker City homepage!

 Built With
 Next.js - A React framework for server-side rendering and static site generation.
 Node.js - JavaScript runtime for building the backend.
 Tailwind CSS - A utility-first CSS framework for styling.

 Contributing
 Feel free to submit pull requests or open issues for any enhancements or bug fixes.